 Advantages of Caisson Disease:

-- The pier of any length and size can be constructed at the site.
+- A pier of any length and size can be constructed at the site.

 - The equipment used for construction is mobile hence construction can be done rapidly.

-- The drilled pier is applicable to a wide variety of soils.
+- The drilled pier applies to a wide variety of soils.